iimmpact/iimmpact-api/README.md

-# IIMMPACT API - - The Node Js library for the IIMMPACT API
+# IIMMPACT API - The Node Js library for IIMMPACT API

 ## Installation